How do you make an offering memorandum for a real estate deal?

 Estimated Sources and Uses

 This section shows the amount of equity and debt to be raised, which are then add up to form the total sources of funds.
-You can copy and paste a screenshot into your OM from an excel model like in the example below.
+You can copy and paste a screenshot into your real estate OM from an excel model like in the example below.
 Also included shall be the uses of funds, including purchase price, closing costs, acquisition fee, working capital, and fronted capital expenditure, for example.

 The loan terms section is broken into the following subtopics: